 - Anatomy and Physiology of Speech and Hearing

 - Apply to the university directly at CAL STATE APPLY,

 - Apply to the department, which typically includes a department application form, a statement of purpose, a resume of applicable experience, three letters of recommendation, GRE scores, transcripts of all colleges attended, and select pages from the CAL STATE APPLY application summary.
 A personal interview may also be held.
-Links to both university and department application processes are available on the department website.
+Links to both university and department application processes, along with requirements for the following admission cycle, are available on the department website.

 “Conditionally Classified” Status